020 88309782

 The most important aspect that will determine whether or not you will be able to attempt DIY-ing the project is whether it comes to solid wood, engineered wood or parquet flooring.
 Another important factor that will have an impact on the whole project is the size of the area you are going to work on.
 Finally, the cost factor is also very important.
 Whether you will attempt a DIY project or hire professional assistance also depends on the budget you work with.
 Normally, a DIY project would cost less than hiring a professional but this is not necessarily the case for all DIY projects.

 Sometimes hiring the equipment could end up being the most expensive choice.
-Often times an inexperienced DIYer may do things the wrong way, which will probably lead to some serious issues beyond repair, which will end up costing way more than a professional service.
-Therefore, before you decide to attempt removing the wooden floor yourself, consider all pros and cons of such a decision first and then decide if having the specialist do it for you would not be the better and most cost-effective choice.
+Often an inexperienced DIYer may do things the wrong way, which will probably lead to some serious issues beyond repair, which will end up costing way more than a professional service.
+Therefore, before you decide to attempt removing the wooden floor yourself, consider all the pros and cons of such a decision first and then decide if having the specialist do it for you would not be the better and most cost-effective choice.

 When Do You Remove a Wooden Floor?

-Removing and replacing real wood floorsIn general, real wood floors are made to last for a really long time.
+Removing and replacing real wood floorsIn general, real wood floors are made to last for a long time.
 Of course, over time the floor will get worn and aged and some imperfections will most probably appear.
 However, this does not mean you have to replace the floor and get a new one as soon as you notice an issue.
 The majority of wood floor imperfections and issues can be fixed and repaired on your own or by hiring specialists.
 In addition, depending on the thickness of the floor, some wood floors can be sanded and refinished up to six times in their lifecycles, which means you will be able to bring back the floor to its initial beauty, glory, and durability and get rid of smaller surface imperfections and issues.

-However, in cases when eve professional repair and renovation service cannot help, this is when you want to consider the last resort – lifting the hardwood floor and replacing it with a new one.
+However, in cases when even professional repair and renovation service cannot help, this is when you want to consider the last resort – lifting the hardwood floor and replacing it with a new one.
 In case the wear and tear and damage are so serious that your hardwood flooring is beyond repair, it is about time to have a look at the new wood floor offers on the market and pick something that meets your requirements and preferences.

 Removing Floating Laid Wood Flooring